-I’m writing this not to justify our decision to home school, nor to convince anyone of our ideals.
+I am not writing this to justify our decision to home school, nor to convince anyone else to home school or to take up our ideals.
 Home schooling is not for everyone … but it is for us.
 I wrote this to provide information for those who are interested in knowing more about how and why we are following this path.

 My experience with schools is that they cater for logistics more than students.
 Timetabling, segmented subject disciplines, start and finish times, behaviour management systems (rewards, punishment, threats and bribes), and attempts to make learning happen when it suits the timetable and the teacher all work well for teachers and administrators, but not necessarily for children.
 That is not to say that teachers and schools don’t care.
 In fact, it’s the opposite.
 Generally, teachers are overworked, over-committed and passionate about kids and learning.